wendyverdonk93/docs/content/faq/general/declined-status.md

 ---
-title : "What does the 'Declined' status mean?"
+title : "Declined status"
+weight: 15
-meta_title: "FAQ General - What does the 'Declined' status mean? - MultiSafepay Docs"
+meta_title: "FAQ General - Declined status - MultiSafepay Docs"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
 read_more: "."
 alisases: